The Moody Blues: The Other Side of Life and Sur La Mer

-Late era, 1991–2018
+Later years, 1991–2018

 Departure of Moraz and Court TV lawsuit

 In 1991, during the recording of their new studio album, Patrick Moraz gave an interview with Keyboard magazine and made some comments in the article that suggested dissatisfaction with his role in the Moodies.
 His complaints ranged from the Moodies' music becoming too simple in structure to the other members' reluctance to allow him to make significant contributions to the songwriting on their albums.
-He also was occupied with spending large amounts of time planning a music concert to celebrate his native Switzerland's 700th anniversary instead of rehearsing with the Moodies and as a result, he was fired from the group before the project was completed, so Boshell and new keyboardist Paul Bliss were brought in to finish the new album's keyboard tracks.
-Despite having been credited and publicly presented as an official band member since his first album with the band, 1981's Long Distance Voyager, the Moody Blues have downplayed Moraz's place in their history since his departure, saying he was an additional musician and never a member of the band.
-All Moody Blues compilation albums released post-Moraz have credited him as an "additional keyboardist" on the tracks he was part of, sometimes going so far as to include Moraz era photos in their artwork with him cropped or airbrushed out of the photos.
-This attitude towards Moraz began when he took legal action against the band in 1992, claiming that in 1980 he and the other members had made an agreement that, like them, he was a "lifetime member" of the Moody Blues and could not be fired.
-The lawsuit, which he won, was shown on Court TV, but he was awarded only $77,175 in back pay due to accounting slow-ups instead of the $500,000 he sought.
+He also was occupied with spending large amounts of time planning a music concert to celebrate his native Switzerland's 700th anniversary instead of rehearsing with the Moodies – and as a result, he was fired from the group before the project was completed, so Boshell and new keyboardist Paul Bliss were brought in to finish the new album's keyboard tracks.

+Moraz took legal action against the band in 1992, claiming that in 1980 he and the other members had made an agreement that, like them, he was a "lifetime member" of the Moody Blues and could not be fired.
+The lawsuit was shown on Court TV, but Moraz was awarded only $77,175 in back pay due to accounting delays instead of the $500,000 he sought.